Ojhkmhoiuyhi/cloudflare-api-mcp-copy/README.md

 It's still under development, I will be adding more tools as I find myself needing them.

-## Getting Started
+## Installation

-Run the clone script to clone the worker and deploy it to your Cloudflare account:
+1. Run the automated install script to clone this MCP server and deploy it to your Cloudflare account:

 ```bash
 bun create mcp --clone https://github.com/amxv/cloudflare-api-mcp
 ```

+2. Open `Cursor Settings -> MCP -> Add new MCP server` and paste the command that was copied to your clipboard.

-Upload your Cloudflare API key and email to your worker secrets:
+3. Upload your Cloudflare API key and email to your worker secrets:

 ```bash
 wrangler secret put CLOUDFLARE_API_KEY
 wrangler secret put CLOUDFLARE_API_EMAIL
 ```

-Add it to Cursor by pasting the MCP server command that was copied to your clipboard during setup.
+4. Add it to Cursor by pasting the MCP server command that was copied to your clipboard during setup.

 ## Local Development